Where to Buy Disposable Cameras in 2023 (In Bulk & Cheapest)

 As for where to buy your disposable cameras for weddings, there are many specialty companies which produce custom products just for this.

-HOWEVER, I’d always recommend buying regular disposable cameras like these from Amazon for 2 reasons.
+HOWEVER, I’d always recommend buying regular disposable cameras like this from Amazon for 2 reasons.

-The cost of buying disposable cameras in bulk for weddings is often 1/3 the price of buying custom ones.
-You can get 10 Fujifilm QuickSnaps for around $55 (check the latest price here), i.e. $5.50 per camera!
+The cost of buying disposable polaroid cameras in bulk for weddings is often cheaper than the price of buying custom ones.
+You can get 10 Fujifilm QuickSnaps for around $130.00, i.e. $13.00 per camera!

-Compare this to your average custom disposable wedding camera company which usually charges around $15 per camera, and wants you to adhere to minimum order quantities.
+Compare this to your average custom disposable wedding camera company which usually charges a premium per camera, and wants you to adhere to minimum order quantities.

 Weddings are expensive enough as it is – save some money and get your disposable cameras from Amazon ;-)